-The traditional simple espresso machine brews one two ounce cup at a time.
+The traditional simple coffee maker brews one two ounce cup at a time.
 While you will not find a machine to brew a large pot of espresso, because the strong brew is not typically enjoyed in large portions, there are machines that allow you to brew two shots at a time.

 Specialty drink features on an espresso machine can turn your home kitchen into your own personal coffee shops.

 Espresso machines can be purchased with milk steamers which make it easy to heat your milk while you brew your espresso.